 top of page

-An intelligible archive for geosynchronous orbit, and cognitive semiotics research experiment, developed for practical outreach and engagement within the long term conservation of ‘essential’ planetary stewardship information.
+An intelligible archive for geosynchronous orbit, and cognitive semiotics research experiment; developed for practical outreach, discussion, and engagement with the long-term conservation of ‘essential’ planetary stewardship information.

 COMPANION GUIDE TO EARTH

 The 'Companion Guide for Earth' is a highly-collaborative introductory, micro-etched archive which is developed as an experimental testing ground to support practical experimentation within deep-time archaeology and communication strategies.
-The intended ethos of this preserved.
-Please browse the 'Companion Guide' below.
+Please browse the 'Companion Guide' details below for more information.

 TECHNICAL SPECIFICATIONS: